lightstep/cloud-native-observability/06 - effective-investigation.md

 head and squint; The market forces optimization around 'table stakes' features such as query builders and visualizations, creating a dilemma for new entrants -- buyers don't want different unless you can prove that different will save them money in the short term.
-This has lead to a great stagnation, where innovation is leashed to short-term financial incentives, benefiting nobody.
+Users are also trapped by this, as existing tooling requires a great deal of intuition and 'muscle memory' gained through repeated use.
+Change becomes scary, as it asks you to throw away that learned expertise and control.
+This fear doesn't just stagnate innovation in products, but the entire toolchain; Innovating around new query languages, workflows, and signals has become leashed to short-term financial incentives to the benefit of nobody.

 Cloud-native observability asks us to rethink this and to separate out investigation from monitoring, to really consider it as a standalone function.